 Used to describe an attack that cannot be punished after it hits or is blocked.
-Safe attacks may leave the character in plus frames or minus frames (see our guide to frame data for more).
+Safe attacks may leave the character in plus frames, neutral frames or minus frames (see our guide to frame data for more).

 A contest in which a player must win a given number of matches against the opponent to win.
 Sets are usually specified as FTn (first to win n matches).